 Website: Fort Scratchley

-Visit Fort Scratchley, the only Australian coastal installation to fire on an enemy vessel during World War II.
-Visitors can take a self-guided tour around the fort viewing the cannons and other above ground defence structures.
+Fort Scratchley is the only Australian coastal installation to fire on an enemy vessel during World War II.
+You can explore self-guided tours of the fort, viewing cannons and defence structures.
+Kids love seeing the large cannons and taking in ocean views.

 Miss Porter’s House